Dreat/digital_jungle/_notes/Music composition.md

 - bars 5&6 -> **continuation** -> there's "more something"[^12]
 - bars 7&8 -> any cadence

-because of open end easy to move on, but more difficult to use repetition to extent beyond 8 bars due to repetitive nature of beginning.
+because of open end it is easy to move on, but more difficult to use repetition to extend beyond 8 bars due to repetitive nature of beginning.
 AABC is good representation of it

 [^9]: pretty harmonically stable